Skip to navigation Skip to content Skip to subnav

 • § 4916c.
 Petition for expungement from the Registry

-(a)(1) Except as provided in this subdivision, a person whose name has been placed on the Registry prior to July 1, 2009 and has been listed on the Registry for at least three years may file a written request with the Commissioner, seeking a review for the purpose of expunging an individual Registry record.
-A person whose name has been placed on the Registry on or after July 1, 2009 and has been listed on the Registry for at least seven years may file a written request with the Commissioner seeking a review for the purpose of expunging an individual Registry record.
-The Commissioner shall grant a review upon request.
+(a)(1) Pursuant to rules adopted in accordance with subsection 4916(e) of this title, a person whose name has been placed on the Registry may file a written request with the Commissioner, seeking a review for the purpose of expunging an individual Registry record.
+The Commissioner shall grant a review upon an eligible person’s request.

-(2) A person who is required to register as a sex offender on the State’s Sex Offender Registry shall not be eligible to petition for expungement of his or her Registry record until the person is no longer subject to Sex Offender Registry requirements.
+(2) A person who is required to register as a sex offender on the State’s Sex Offender Registry shall not be eligible to petition for expungement of the person’s Registry record until the person is no longer subject to Sex Offender Registry requirements.

-(b)(1) The person shall have the burden of proving that a reasonable person would believe that he or she no longer presents a risk to the safety or well-being of children.
+(b)(1) The person shall have the burden of proving that a reasonable person would believe that the person no longer presents a risk to the safety or well-being of children.

-(2) The Commissioner shall consider the following factors in making his or her determination:
+(2) The Commissioner shall consider the following factors in making a determination:

 (A) the nature of the substantiation that resulted in the person’s name being placed on the Registry;